-Constructed on a 25-acre site between the Oucen Elizabeth Way and Lakeshore Drive, at the western entrance to Toronto, this new home of Christie's Biscuits will be the finest and most modernly equipped bakery in Canada.
+Constructed on a 25-acre site between the Queen Elizabeth Way and Lakeshore Drive, at the western entrance to Toronto, this new home of Christie's Biscuits will be the finest and most modernly equipped bakery in Canada.
 More than three years in the building, this huge bakery will incorporate the most scientifically perfect, most rigidly

-Freshened by constant lake breezes, the territory surrounding this great structure will be developed into a park of real beauty; a credit to the comwho use this western gateway by either of the main
+Freshened by constant lake breezes, the territory into a park of real beauty; a credit to the comwho use this western gateway by either of the main highways or by rail.

-From its inception in 1853 and throughout its 97 years of service to Canadians, Christies has kept prosperity.
+From its inception in 1853 and throughout its 97 years of service to Canadians, Christies has kept pace with Canada's steady growth and increasing prosperity.
 And we like to think of this, our latest and greatest investment, as a symbol of, or a living